appolaris/gusts-veer/readme.md

 Note: dataset has resolution of 1 minute, but if something interesting happened on a sub-minute scale one can think it would be noticable on a minute scale as well.

+Upd: Just found this: https://forums.sailinganarchy.com/threads/gusts-dont-veer.173981/ May be a better-suited dataset (seem to have actual gust windspeed) and author says there is no correlation.